-Until full implementation and utilization of OIS occurs, treatment supervision statistics will be unavailable.
+Full implementation and utilization of OIS occurred on July 1, 2022.
+Prior to this date, accurate treatment supervision statistics are unavailable.

-6) The number of people under supervision receiving treatment under this section who are were rearrested and confined within two years of being placed under supervision.
+6) The number of people under supervision receiving treatment under this section who were rearrested and confined within two years of being placed under supervision.

-Until full implementation and utilization of OIS occurs, treatment supervision statistics will be unavailable.
+Full implementation and utilization of OIS occurred on July 1, 2022.
+Prior to this date, accurate treatment supervision statistics are unavailable.